ZEN-universe/ZEN-garden/docs/files/user_guide/running_models.rst

 .. image:: images/pycharm_run_module.png
     :alt: run module

-VS code configuations (only for ZEN-garden fork)
+VS code configurations (only for ZEN-garden fork)
 ==============

 To run ZEN-garden as a module in VS code follow these steps: